 - All emails must be addressed to the ID registry in the region where the hearing is taking place.

 - If your email is not also addressed to all the other parties to the proceeding, you must explain in your email how and when you have provided the submitted document to the other parties.

 - Effective March 11, 2021, the total file size of your email, including all attachments, must not exceed 20 megabytes (MB).
 Emails with a file size of more than 20 MB risk not being successfully transmitted to all recipients.
 Should you wish to submit a document that is larger than 20 MB, please contact your local ID registry for direction.

 - Documents must be submitted in Portable Document Format (PDF).

 - Documents must contain your name, the name of the person concerned, the ID File Number and UCI.

-- Colour documents are accepted but they will be printed in black and white (grey-scale) for the case file.
+- If a colour document is printed, it will be in black and white (grey scale) for the case file.

 Non-conforming or inappropriate communications

 Emails that do not comply with the above instructions may be returned to the party and the party will be directed to resubmit correctly.
 The ID may also refuse emails if the sender is misusing the service by sending emails that are excessively lengthy, repetitive or disrespectful to any other hearing participant or the ID.